 Walter Elwood Museum

 Still can’t figure out what to see in Amsterdam, New York?
 The Walter Elwood Museum is a great place to start.
-The museum has been moved to different locations over time and is now located in the building that previously housed the Noteworthy Complex.
+This history museum has been moved to different locations and is now in the building that previously housed the noteworthy complex.

 Founded in 1939 by a local history teacher named Walter Elwood, the museum started as a collection of local artifacts.
-Today, it features interactive displays of local history, including:
+Today, the Walter Elwood Museum features interactive displays of local history, including:

 - Natural history